-where $\ell(\cdot, \cdot)$ denotes the cross-entropy loss, $CS(\cdot, \cdot)$ represents cosine similarity, $y^s$ is the safe response for each prompt, and $N$ is the number of training samples.
-By training the model with Eq.~\ref{eq: equation2}, the ReFT model not only effectively distinguishes between harmful and harmless prompts using its refusal feature, but also generates appropriate refusal responses for harmful prompts.
+where $\ell(\cdot, \cdot)$ denotes the cross-entropy loss, $CS(\cdot, \cdot)$ represents cosine similarity, $y^s$ and $y^r$ are the harmless and refusal responses, respectively, and $N$ is the number of training samples.
+As a result, training with Eq.~\ref{eq: equation2} enables the Ref-Teacher not only to generate appropriate refusal responses for harmful prompts, but also to reliably distinguish harmful from harmless inputs using refusal features.

-Furthermore, we assume a setting where a pre-aligned model is unavailable, making it impossible to extract refusal features from the aligned models.
-To address this, we dynamically update the refusal feature during the training of ReFT model at fixed intervals (cycles) using Eq.~\ref{eq: equation1}.
-In each training cycle, harmful and harmless prompts are accumulated into the set $S_{us}$ and $S_s$, respectively.
-The refusal feature is then recalculated based on these collected prompts.
-During iterations before the first update cycle, we set $\lambda = 0$ to disable the regularization, as the refusal feature has not yet been reliably established.
-This dynamic update of the refusal feature removes the need for a separate alignment stage to obtain the refusal feature, allowing the model to simultaneously compute the refusal feature and learn discriminative features within a single training process, even without access to a pre-aligned model.
-The complete algorithm for teacher preparation stage is provided in Alg.~\ref{alg: ReFT Training}.
+In addition, we assume a setting where a pre-aligned model is unavailable, making it impossible to extract the refusal feature in advance.
+To address this, we dynamically update the refusal feature during training at fixed intervals (cycles) based on its definition.
+For each training step, harmful and harmless prompts are accumulated into sets $S_{us}$ and $S_s$, and the refusal feature is updated for every cycle.
+Before the first update, we set $\lambda = 0$ to disable regularization, as the refusal feature is not yet reliable.
+This \textbf{dynamic update strategy} removes the need for a separate alignment stage, enabling the model to compute refusal feature and learn discriminative representations within a single training process.
+The complete algorithm for the teacher preparation stage is provided in Alg.~\ref{alg: ReFT Training}.